-Qbit System Care (or Qbit ~System Care) is a potentially unwanted application (PUA) which supposed to clean, optimize and speed up Windows computers.
-It is categorized as PUA because of the method that its developers use to distribute it - they include Qbit System Care in setups of other programs.
-Typically, people agree with offers to download and/or install additional software inadvertently/unintentionally.
-Research shows that Qbit System Care is designed to advertise another PUA called Driver Updater.
+Qbit System Care (or Qbit ~System Care) is a potentially unwanted application (PUA) designed to clean, optimize, and speed up Windows computers.
+It is categorized as a PUA due to the method that developers use to distribute it - they include Qbit System Care into the set-ups of other programs.
+Typically, people agree with offers to download and/or install this additional software inadvertently or unintentionally.
+Research shows that Qbit System Care advertises another PUA called Driver Updater.

-Like many other PUAs Qbit System Care allows its users to scan their systems for malware (or other unwanted software), startup and other items that may impact system startup time and overall system performance.
-However, none of them can be removed without purchasing (activating) Qbit System Care.
-The problem is that PUAs often detect fake issues.
-Simply said, they are designed to trick users into thinking that their computers could run faster, without errors, etc., if they would fix detected issues using the activated version.
-As a rule, those versions are not free.
-It is unknown whether Qbit System Care generates fake results, however, many PUAs do.
-Also, it is very likely that Qbit System is distributed together with other PUAs, for example, browser hijackers and adware-type apps.
-In other words, they often try to trick people into downloading and/or installing more than one PUA at once.
-Browser hijackers are apps that change browser's settings to promote questionable websites, typically, fake search engines.
-Additionally, they gather information related to user's browsing habits.
-For instance, IP addresses, URLs of visited websites, entered search queries, geolocations, and other data of this kind.
-Their developers send it to other people (potentially cyber criminals) who misuse it to generate revenue.
-Adware is type of software that is designed to display advertisements.
-Typically, installed adware feeds users with coupons, banners, surveys, pop-ups, and so on.
-As a rule, these adds cover contents of visited websites and, if clicked, cause redirects to shady pages, or run scripts that download and/or install unwanted software.
-To sum up, apps of this type might cause problems with browsing safety, privacy or even lead to identity theft.
-Software like Qbit System Care should not be trusted, we recommend to uninstall it and to the same with other PUAs that are (if are) installed on the operating system and/or browser.
+Like many other PUAs, Qbit System Care allows users to scan their systems for malware (or other unwanted software), startup, and other items that could impact system startup time and overall system performance.
+In fact, none can be removed without purchasing (activating) Qbit System Care.
+PUAs often detect fake issues.
+They trick users into believing that their computers could run faster, without errors, etc. if they fix detected issues using the activated version.
+Generally, these versions are not free.
+It is unknown whether Qbit System Care generates fake results, however, many PUAs have this behavior.
+Qbit System might also be distributed together with other PUAs including, for example, browser hijackers and adware-type apps.
+In this way, they often try to trick people into downloading and/or installing more than one PUA at once.
+Browser hijacking apps change browser settings to promote dubious websites, typically fake search engines.
+Additionally, they gather information relating to users' browsing habits including, for instance, IP addresses, URLs of visited websites, entered search queries, geolocations, and other data of this kind.
+Developers send this data to other people (potentially cyber criminals) who misuse it to generate revenue.
+Adware is software that displays advertisements.
+When installed, it feeds users with coupons, banners, surveys, pop-ups, and so on.
+Generally, these conceal underlying content of visited websites and, if clicked, cause redirects to dubious web pages or run scripts that download and/or install unwanted software.
+In summary, apps of this type might cause problems with browsing safety, privacy, or even lead to identity theft.
+Software such as Qbit System Care should never be trusted.
+We recommend that you remove this software and any other PUAs installed on the operating system and/or browser.

 |Name||Qbit System Care potentially unwanted application|